 Both Leaving Islam and committing blasphemy are legally punishable by death, but only lesser sentences have been enforced in recent years.
 The public practice of any other religion is forbidden.
 Christian foreign residents worship privately and are at risk of raids, although certain denominations hold services without interference.
 Converts often follow Jesus secretly for fear of pressure from family and the authorities.

-Women are very restricted in a number of ways.
+Women are very restricted in several ways.
 Saudi Arabia is the only country in the world where women are not allowed to drive.
-Women also require male permission for a number of activities, such as travelling abroad, having surgery, and opening a bank account.
-Saudi Arabia is ranked in the bottom ten countries in the world for gender parity, with human rights activists claiming that practices such as child marriage impede the education and any possible improvement in the status of women.
+Women also require male permission for activities, such as traveling abroad, having surgery, and opening a bank account.
+Saudi Arabia has ranked in the bottom ten countries in the world for gender parity, with human rights activists claiming that practices such as child marriage impede education and any possible improvement in the status of women.

-Although print media are privately owned in Saudi Arabia, editors-in-chief are appointed by the Ministry of Information to monitor and censor publications.
 All broadcast media are state-owned and controlled.
-There are approximately 9.7 million internet users in Saudi Arabia, and blogging on the internet requires prior registration with the government.
-Internet streams are also heavily monitored by the state, which denies access to a number of sites.
-The country is 179th in the Global Freedom of the Press Statistics.
+There are approximately 9.7 million internet users in Saudi Arabia (CIA World Factbook), and blogging on the internet requires prior registration with the government.
+Internet streams are also heavily monitored by the state, which denies access to many sites.

 Saudi ArabiaSAT-7 Speaks Truth to Culture and the Whole Person »